Curbstead

 Retail-grade lights

-Cheap strands rarely survive multiple Chicago winters.
+Cheap strands rarely survive multiple Midwest winters.
 Commercial-grade LEDs cost more up front but hold color and keep working across seasons.

 Takedown and storage billed later